 Do not tow a trailer if your vehicle is equipped with a manual transaxle.
-If you have the Cobalt SS, you can tow a trailer.
-See "Towing a Trailer" in the Index for more information

 Towing a Trailer (Automatic Transaxle)

 If you do not use the correct equipment and drive properly, you can lose control when you pull a trailer.
 For example, if the trailer is too heavy, the brakes may not work well - or even at all.
 You and your passengers could be seriously injured.
 You may also damage your vehicle; the resulting repairs would not be covered by your warranty.
 Pull a trailer only if you have followed all the steps in this section.
 Ask your dealer for advice and information about towing a trailer with your vehicle.